aws-robotics/tts-ros1/README.md

         pip3 install -U boto3

 This step is required before the node will work properly because the version of boto3 is not new enough for the features required by this node.

-### Binaries
-On Ubuntu you can install the latest version of this package using the following command

-        sudo apt-get update
-        sudo apt-get install -y ros-$ROS_DISTRO-tts

 ### Building from Source